Surviving the Future: Abolitionist Queer Strategies

 About the Editors

-Scott Branson is a queer/trans anarchist writer, translator, community organizer, and teacher.
+Shuli Branson is a queer/trans anarchist writer, translator, community organizer, and teacher.
 They were one of the organizers of the two UNC Asheville/Davidson College queer conferences that inspired this book.
 They translated Jacques Lesage de la Haye’s The Abolition of Prison (AK Press, 2021) and Guy Hocquenghem’s second book of essays addressing the May 1968 uprising in France, Gay Liberation after May ’68 (Duke University Press, 2022), for which they also wrote a critical introduction.
-Scott is the author of Practical Anarchism: A Daily Guide (Pluto Press, 2022) and is currently working on a book on trans-anarcha-feminism.
+Shuli is the author of Practical Anarchism: A Daily Guide (Pluto Press, 2022) and is currently working on a book on trans-anarcha-feminism.
 They often contribute to The Final Straw Radio, a weekly anarchist radio show and podcast.

 Raven Hudson is an activist, writer, and researcher with a BA in English and Gender & Sexuality Studies from Davidson College where they cofounded the Asian American Initiative (AAI), coedited the student literary magazine Libertas, and helped create and host AAI’s Coalasian: A Southern Podcast.
 Their recent work centers on wounds and the melancholic subject within contemporary queer, Asian American poetry.